15 - 23 August 2019

 - From Milano Malpensa: There are frequent direct bus connections to Lugano (travel time 1hr).
 These are the main providers operating from Malpensa Airport Terminal 1 and Terminal 2: GiosyTours, LuganoServizi, and JetBus.

-- Lugano Airport is served by Swiss (Zurich).
-From the airport, you can take a shuttle to the centre of the city (Shuttle Bus) or a taxi.
+- Lugano Airport is served by Swiss International Air Lines.
+From the airport, you can take a shuttle bus to the centre of the city or a taxi.

 By car: The University is located in Via Giuseppe Buffi 13 and can be easily reached by car.
 The underground University parking lot is passed the second traffic light after the Glass building (The LAB) on your right.
 If you need to reach the University entrance instead, keep going straight passed the parking lot entrance and turn second right onto via Fusoni.
 Turn second right onto Via Lambertenghi and keep going straight until the end of the road until you see the University main building in front of you.